 He stayed … “it was urged by some of the chiefs that knew me on my previous voyage that I should remain instead of a stranger to trade with them.”
 (Hunnewell)

 On January 7, 1822, a small group gathered to print the first work from the press, “Lesson in Owhyhee syllables.”
-Kalaimoku (Kalanimōku,) a Hawaiian who had learned the alphabet, was given the honor of striking the first impression off the press, after which Loomis printed the second and Hunnewell the third.
+Keeaumoku, a Hawaiian Chief, who had learned the alphabet, was given the honor of striking the first impression off the press, after which Loomis printed the second and Hunnewell the third.

 It is a sheet four by six inches, headed “Lesson I,” beneath which are twelve lines, each having five separate syllables of two letters.
 This was certainly the first printing at the Hawaiian Islands, and probably the first on the shores, of the North Pacific Ocean.

 The first printing press at the Hawaiian Islands was imported by the American missionaries, and landed from the Thaddeus.
 It was not unlike the first used by Benjamin Franklin, and was set up in a thatched house standing near the old mission frame house (but was not put in operation until that January 1822 pressing.)
 (Hawaiian Club, 1868)

 Later, in 1825, he negotiated with the American Board of Commissioners for Foreign Missions, “to take the missionary packet out, free from any charge whatever on (his) part for sailing and navigating the vessel – provided the Board would pay and feed the crew, and allow (him) to carry out in the schooner to the amount (in bulk) of some forty to fifty barrels”.
 (Hunnewell)